lavafroth/lavafroth.github.io/content/post/google-ctf-2022-treebox.md

 draft: false
 ---

 This challenge asks for python code as an input, converts it into an AST (abstract syntax tree) and if there aren't any function calls or imports, executes the code.

 Our goal here is to avoid explicitly calling any functions yet reading the flag located at `flag`.
 We also can't import any modules explicitly.

-If we read the source code provided for the challenge, we can observe that the `sys` module is already imported.
-We can piggyback on this fact to use its modules.
+The source code provided with the challenge imports the `sys` module giving us an opportunity to chain its functionalities.

-We shall, however, first find all the modules in `sys.modules` that have a `get_data` like function in their `__loader__` attribute.
-To do so, we run the following locally:
+To do so, we find all the modules in `sys.modules` that have a `get_data` like function in their `__loader__` attribute.
+We run the following locally:

 ``` python
 import sys